 "I find them incredibly instructive.
 For example, one year Sara gave a workshop on setting, which solved a problem I had been having with my current book (set in 1915 Boston).
 That same year Michelle gave a workshop on how to begin a novel, which I have needed to rely on many times since, as the beginning of a piece is always the hardest for me to write.
 Last year, I partnered with a new writer during a goal setting workshop, and during our guided discussion, she solved a problem with plot, and now is many thousands of words into a novel that she had been struggling to write."

-Afternoon craft sessions are optional to allow those who want more time to write to have the freedom to do so.
+These afternoon craft sessions are optional to allow those who want more time to write on their own to have the freedom to do so.